sberdevices/vps-sdk-ios/README.md

 ### User permisions

-Add a flag for access to the user's location and access to the device's camera in info. plist.
-TemporaryAuth is required for use on devices running iOS 14+
+Add flags to access user's location and camera into `info.plist`.
+TemporaryAuth is required for devices running iOS 14+.

 ```xml
 <key>NSCameraUsageDescription</key>